-SpArc Tank Grant applications and all attachments including the Small Grant budget form must be submitted to email@example.com no later than 5 PM on December 2, 2019, for first-round consideration.
+SpArc Tank Grant applications and a ZIP file of all attachments including must be submitted to firstname.lastname@example.org for first-round consideration.

 What is the time period for the grant project, activity, resource, training or event proposed?

-All activities must be completed before the end of the fiscal year (June 30, 2020).
+All activities must be completed before September 30, 2022.
 This is currently a non-recurring, OTO grant with no opportunity for renewal from The Arc Maryland.

 What agreements are required for funding and what are the reporting requirements?

-In addition, those whose proposals are selected for advancement within the process must commit to attend the in-person “pitch” of their proposal on December 17th in the evening (Columbia, MD) and also attend and make a short presentation about their projects at The Arc Annual Convention (Turf Valley, Ellicott City) on June 2, 2020 (daytime).
+In addition, those whose proposals are selected for advancement within the process must commit to attend the zoom “pitch” of their proposal on January 11th in the evening, and also attend and make a short presentation about their projects at The Arc Innovations Event, expecteded to happen mid-October 2022.

 How are grant funds distributed?

-Grant funds are generally paid in interim installments, net 15 days after completed interim or final reports are received and approved.
+Grant funds are generally paid as reimbursement, net 15 days after completed interim or final reports are received and approved.